uralys/fox/docs/install.md

 To extend a Fox default Node, you can do like with did with the main scene: Extend the Node from you script.

-For exmaple, to extend Globals and add your own:
+For example, to extend Globals and add your own:

 Create a `globals.gd`